-1 of the reduction, as a result of a lower yield of a risk-free investment, may be 2 different between the CAPM and the DCF, but the direction of change are likely 3 to be the same.
-4 5 Consequently, a low Treasury Yield is not a valid reason to give greater or lesser 6 weight to the results of either the CAPM or the DCF financial models.
-7 Furthermore, there is no evidence provided by the Staff that the current Treasury 8 Yields are indeed at a historically low level or that the Treasury Yields will 9 increase significantly in the next few years.
-Given the current projections of 10 moderate economic growth for the next few years, I am inclined to believe that 11 the Treasury Yields over the next few years will not vary significantly from its 12 current level.
-13 14 The 0.25/0.75 weighting proposed in the Staff Report for the CAPM and the DCF 15 results, respectively, is not a minor adjustment.
-It values the result of the DCF 16 model three times as much as the result of the CAPM model.
-To put it another 17 way, assuming the 0.50/0.50 weighting is still applicable, the baseline cost of 18 common equity of 9.16%, as proposed in the Staff Report, essentially requires the 19 CAPM-estimated cost of common equity to be adjusted upward to 8.08%.
-33 Such 20 a huge "after-the-fact" adjustment to the CAPM results (from 5.90% to 8.08%) is 21 not justified or supported in the Staff Report.
-This implicit "revision" of the 22 estimated CAPM result through a change in weighting will be costly to Duke's customers.
+DCF models, a lower yield on risk-free investment (such as the Treasury Yield) is likely to affect the CAPM and the DCF models in similar directions.
+All things being equal, a lower Treasury Yield is likely to lower the cost of common equity estimated under both the CAPM and the DCF financial models.
+The magnitudes of the reduction, as a result of a lower yield of a risk-free investment, may be different between the CAPM and the DCF, but the directions of change are likely to be the same.
+Consequently, a low Treasury Yield is not a valid reason to give greater or lesser weight to the results of either the CAPM or the DCF financial models.
+Furthermore, there is no evidence provided by the Staff that the current Treasury Yields are indeed at a historically low level or that the Treasury Yields will increase significantly in the next few years.
+Given the current projections of moderate economic growth for the next few years, I am inclined to believe that the Treasury Yields over the next few years will not vary significantly from its current level.
+The 0.25/0.75 weighting proposed in the Staff Report for the CAPM and the DCF results, respectively, is not a minor adjustment.
+It values the result of the DCF model three times as much as the result of the CAPM model.
+To put it another way, assuming the 0.50/0.50 weighting is still applicable, the baseline cost of common equity of 9.16%, as proposed in the Staff Report, essentially requires the

+CAPM-estimated cost of common equity to be adjusted upward to 8.08%.33 Such a huge "after-the-fact" adjustment to the CAPM results (from 5.90% to 8.08%) is not justified or supported in the Staff Report.
+This implicit "revision" of the estimated CAPM result through a change in weighting will be costly to Duke's customers.
 Furthermore, I am concerned that this "after-the-fact revision" of the CAPM results by the Staff in this proceeding will establish a precedent that can undermine the credibility of the Staff's analysis of the cost of common equity and the rate of return in future rate case proceedings.